 All Smoke Alarms and particularly the optical (photoelectric) type are prone to dust and insect ingress which can cause false alarms.
-(Heat Alarms are not as susceptible to dust and contamination as Smoke Alarms, but it is prudent to clean them periodically).

 The latest design, materials and manufacturing techniques have been used in the construction of Ei Electronics Alarms to minimise the effects of contamination.
 However it is impossible to completely eliminate the effect of dust and insect contamination, and therefore, to prolong the life of the Alarm you must ensure that it is kept clean so that excess dust does not build up.
 Any insects or cobwebs in the vicinity of the Smoke Alarm should be promptly removed.
-In certain circumstances even with regular cleaning, contamination can build up in the smoke sensing chamber causing the alarm to sound.
+In certain circumstances even with regular cleaning, contamination can build up in the smoke sensing chamber causing the Alarm to sound.
 If this happens the Smoke Alarm must be returned for servicing or replacement.
 Contamination is beyond our control, it is totally unpredictable and is considered normal wear and tear.
 For this reason, contamination is not covered by the guarantee and a charge is made for all such servicing work.

-5.7 End of life
+5.7 Smoke Alarm Replacement